We’re 20 in 2020!

 Episode 1 - Suzy Schlosberg

-Our first Changemaker is Suzy Schlosberg, the Co-Director of the Chicago Youth Alliance for Climate Action.
+Suzy Schlosberg is the Co-Director of the Chicago Youth Alliance for Climate Action.
 A senior at Whitney Young High School, Suzy is also on the steering committee for the Ready for 100 Chicago Collective and is a student intern at the Sierra Club office.

 Elevate Energy focuses on building equity through climate action.
 In 2020, we’re celebrating 20 years of improving quality of life for underserved communities by helping them save money, improve their environment, and access opportunities in the workforce that will be part of tackling climate change.
 As we reflect on two decades of impact, we look optimistically to the future.
 We are helping communities access better technologies that dramatically reduce carbon emissions, conducting research that places equity at the core of climate solutions, and working in partnership to advance policy that will get us to a carbon-free economy by 2030.
 Climate change is an issue that impacts everyone; the time is now to accelerate our action and broaden our collaboration.